dk-raw/dk-raw/README.md

 <!--test test -->
 ### About Me

-ASP.NET MVC/Core, C# and JavaScript(Vanilla, JQuery, React.js, TypeScript).
-I am also a cyber-security geek.
+I am a cyber-security geek.
 You were probably expecting this to be a bit longer, but unfortunately, I'm not that interesting as a person.

+- ASP.NET
+    - MVC
+    - Core
+- C#
+- JavaScript
+    - Vanilla
+    - jQuery
+    - React.js
+    - TypeScript
+- HTML
+- CSS
+    - Plain
+    - Pure
+    - Bootsrap

 ### For fun...
 I edit videos,